c-razo/Cloud-Freedom/docs/multi-user-setup.md

 ## Overview
 With a multi-user setup, you can create separate accounts for family members, team members, or colleagues, each with customized permissions.
 This allows you to share files securely while maintaining control over who can access what.

+> 📷 **Add Diagram Here**: Include a diagram showing the relationships between users, groups, and shared folders.

 ---

 ## Step 1: Adding Users